JrSchild/hermite-resize-webgl/README.md

 ```

 #### Performance
-After pre-compiling and loading the image, GLScale is up 890% faster than the javascript version.
+After pre-compiling and loading the image, GLScale is up to 890% faster than the javascript version.
 (Tested on a Macbook Pro Retina 2012)

 ![Performance Chart](/doc/img/performance.png)